munificent/craftinginterpreters/book/statements-and-state.md

 ^code visit-print

-Before discarding the expression's value, it prints it to standard out.
-But first, it converts it to a string using the `stringify()` method we introduced in the last chapter.
+Before discarding the expression's value, it converts it to a string using the `stringify()` method we introduced in the last chapter and then dumps it to stdout.

 Our interpreter is ready to visit statements now, but we have some work to do to feed them to it.
-First, we add a new entrypoint method to the Interpreter class for accepting a list of statements -- in other words, a program:
+First, modify the old `interpret()` method in the Interpreter class to accept a list of statements -- in other words, a program:

 ^code interpret

-This replaces the old temporary `interpret()` method which took a single expression.
-It relies on this tiny helper method:
+This replaces the old code which took a single expression.
+The new code relies on this tiny helper method:

 ^code execute

 That's the statement analogue to the `evaluate()` method we have for expressions.
 Since we're working with lists now, we need to let Java know:

 ^code import-list (2 before, 2 after)